Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Cancer study results

-We briefly summarize results from the literature that link the miRNAs in \cref{tab:mirna_status} to ovarian cancer, with a specific focus on prognosis.
-For many of these miRNAs, there are numerous studies connecting them to ovarian cancer beyond what we present.
-Thus, to roughly quantify the relevance of the miRNAs in \cref{tab:mirna_status} to ovarian cancer, we searched the specific miRNA together with ``ovarian cancer" in the Web of Science database, and report both the number of publications and the total number of citations across all returned results.
+In each of the forthcoming studies, we perform literature searches to validate our findings.
+For the microRNA (miRNA) and ovarian cancer prognosis study, we briefly summarize literature supporting each miRNA selected by at least one feature selection method.
+Providing such summaries for every study is beyond the scope of this work.
+Thus, to roughly quantify the relevance of selected features in subsequent studies, we searched the feature name, cancer type, and the word ``prognosis" in Europe PMC, an open-access database containing millions of life sciences publications \citep{europePMC}.
+We then report the total number of citations among all articles returned by the search.
+For example, in \cref{tab:ovarian_mirna_status}, searching ``miR-93" + ``ovarian cancer" + ``prognosis" in Europe PMC returned 43,996 citations.
+For each method, we also include the number of features it selected that had above a certain number of citations, below a certain number of citations, and the total number of features it selected below a certain target FDR.
 We emphasize that these metrics are less important than the papers themselves.
-For example, citation counts favor older publications, and our search criterion does not guarantee that the returned results are relevant to the problem at hand (though the summaries below show that at least some of them are).
+Citation counts favor older publications, and our search criterion does not guarantee relevance to the specific problem at hand (though the summaries below suggest that at least some results are meaningful).

-\cref{tab:mirna_status_supp} is similar to \cref{tab:mirna_status}, except that it shows the total number of publications and citations from our Web of Science literature search and includes some $q$-values that were omitted from \cref{tab:mirna_status}, since \cref{tab:mirna_status} only reported the five miRNA with the lowest $q$-values for each method.
-Dashed lines indicate that the feature was not identified by the corresponding method at all.
+Below, we briefly summarize literature relating miRNAs in \cref{tab:ovarian_mirna_status} to ovarian cancer.
+Additional details are available in the associated references.

 \textit{miR-1-2}. \cite{mir1-2} found that miR-1-2 is differentially expressed between cancerous and non-cancerous ovarian cancer cells, but we found no literature linking miR-1-2 to prognosis.

 \textit{miR-30d}. \cite{mir30d_1} found that miR-30d suppresses ovarian cancer progression by reducing the levels of Snail, a protein involved in making cancer cells more invasive.
 They concluded that miR-30d could be used as a treatment for ovarian cancer. \cite{mir30d_2} found that miR-30d is associated with ``significantly better disease-free or overall survival" in ovarian cancer patients.